-- Slowed, delayed, even aborted development can happen. - It can happen through tragic circumstances. - Or it can happen through avoidance of proper developmental thinking. - And it can happen, unfortunately, by choice. - If we see ourselves as helpless victims, we fail to see the new choices we could make, and instead stay stuck.
+- Slowed, delayed, even aborted development can happen. - It can happen through tragic circumstances. - Or it can happen through failure of proper developmental thinking. - And it can happen, unfortunately, by choice. - If we see ourselves as helpless victims, we fail to see the new choices we could make, and instead stay stuck.
+Are we open to better thinking, or not?
+That's the issue.